I grew up in a trailer home in the boonies, over the hill, through the woods, and across the dirt road from Old Grandma (who still lives there).

 - Roll down a really big hill – At a local park

-- Camp out – Grace has done this, but Allie hasn’t.
+- Camp out – They have both done this.

 - Fly a kite – At the beach